miguelpalospou/miguelpalospou/README.md

 [Scrapper](https://github.com/miguelpalospou/scrapping-project): Built a data pipeline through web scrapping to enrich 4 public databases.
 The main goal of the project is to analyze correlations between electic cars, pollution rates and deaths caused by pollution wordwide.

 [GeoPandas](https://github.com/miguelpalospou/Project-III-Geo): Exploratory Data Analysis project of a MongoDB database and Foursquare API to find the best location to lunch a startup.

+[Retail](https://github.com/miguelpalospou/project-IV-sql-tableau): A thorough analysis of sales, marketing and product departments of a retail company using Python, SQL & Tableau

 <br/><br/>